ignite/cli/docs/docs/08-references/02-config.md

 ## Validation

-The `validation` field is used by Ignite to determine the kind of validation of your blockchain.
-There's is currently 2 supported kinds of validation:
+Ignite uses the `validation` field to determine the kind of validation of your blockchain.
+There are currently two supported kinds of validation:

-- `sovereign` which is the standard kind of validation where your blockchain has it's own validator set.
-This is the default value when this field is not present in the config file.
+- `sovereign` which is the standard kind of validation where your blockchain has its own validator set.
+This is the default value when this field is not in the config file.
-- `consumer` indicates your blockchain is a consumer chain, in a sense of Replicated Security.
+- `consumer` indicates your blockchain is a consumer chain, in the sense of Replicated Security.
 That means it doesn't have a validator set, but inherits the one of a provider chain.

-While `sovereign` chain is the default validation when you run `ignite scaffold chain`, to scaffold a consumer chain, you have to run `ignite scaffold chain --consumer`.
+While the `sovereign` chain is the default validation when you run the `ignite scaffold chain`, to scaffold a consumer chain, you have to run `ignite scaffold chain --consumer`.